Maximilian I of Mexico: Background to Accession

 Gutiérrez de Estrada received Maximilian's answer at the beginning of October.
 The Archduke would accept the throne on two conditions: first, the Mexican people themselves should spontaneously ask for him; and second, that he should also be assured of the support of France and Great Britain.
-Maximilian's older brother, Franz Joseph Emperor of Austria, now sent Count de Rechberg, the Austrian minister of foreign affairs to brief Maximilian on what lay in store in the case that France did militarily intervene in Mexico, and a Mexican plebiscite approved of Maximilian.
+Maximilian's older brother, Emperor Franz Joseph of Austria, now sent Count von Rechberg, the Austrian minister of foreign affairs, to brief Maximilian on what lay in store in the event that France did militarily intervene in Mexico, and a Mexican plebiscite approved of Maximilian.

 French invasion, Mexican conservatives, and Maximilian's agreement

-In the interim, the agreement between France, Great Britain, and Spain broke down as it became increasingly clear that France intended to overthrow the liberal Juárez's liberal government of Mexico.
-France began military operations on April 1862.
-They were eventually joined by conservative Mexican generals who were not reconciled to their loss to the liberals in War of Reform.
+In the interim, the agreement among France, the United Kingdom, and Spain broke down as it became increasingly clear that France intended to overthrow Juárez's liberal government of Mexico.
+France began military operations in April 1862.
+They were eventually joined by conservative Mexican generals who were not reconciled to their loss to the liberals in the War of Reform.

-After Charles de Lorencez's expeditionary force was repulsed at the Battle of Puebla on 5 May 1862, Napoleon III sent huge numbers of reinforcements and placed under the command of Élie Forey.
+After Charles de Lorencez's expeditionary force was repulsed at the Battle of Puebla on 5 May 1862, Napoleon III sent reinforcements, ultimately numbering about 38,900, and placed them under the command of General Élie Forey.
 Even so, it took the French a year to take Puebla, and then the capital in June 1863.
 The French now sought to establish a friendly Mexican provisional government.
 Forey appointed a committee of thirty-five Mexicans, the Junta Superior who then elected three Mexican citizens to serve as the government's executive.
 In turn this triumvirate then selected 215 Mexicans to form together with the Junta Superior, an Assembly of Notables.

 The Assembly met in July 1863 and resolved to invite Maximilian to be Emperor of Mexico.
 The executive triumvirate was formally changed into the Regency of the Mexican Empire.
 An official delegation left Mexico, arriving in Europe in October.
 Upon meeting the delegation, Maximilian set forth the condition that he would only accept the throne if a national plebiscite approved of it.
 By February 1864 French forces controlled territory comprising the majority of Mexico's population.
-The Mexican plebiscite duly held in occupied territory "was a farce", but Maximilian accepted the proclamation that a majority of Mexicans voted in favor of him as Emperor.
+The Mexican plebiscite duly held in occupied territory "was a farce", but Maximilian accepted the proclamation that a majority of Mexicans voted in favor of him as emperor.

 The crown of Mexico came at a high cost to Maximilian.
-Although he had extracted promises from Napoleon to militarily support the regime, he was to be entirely dependent on him.
+Although he had extracted promises from Napoleon III to militarily support the regime, he was to be entirely dependent on him.
 Emperor Franz Joseph isolated his younger brother Maximilian by forcing him to renounce any rights to the Austrian throne or as an archduke of Austria.
 On 9 April 1864 Maximilian reluctantly agreed to the "Family Pact".
-Maximilian formally accepted the crown of Mexico on 10 April 1864, and set sail for his new kingdom.
+Maximilian formally accepted the crown of Mexico at Miramar on 10 April 1864.